scenerystack/community/docs/learn/overview.md

 you'll find well-documented code with inline comments and annotations that explain how things work.
 We encourage you to explore the code as it can provide the most accurate and up-to-date information.
 If you have any questions or need further assistance, please head over to the [Discussions or chat platforms](../community/join.md).

+## I don't know JavaScript/TypeScript development, how can I get started?

+Welcome to the wonderful world of interactive web development!
+There are many ways to get started and many resources on the internet to support you.

+You will want to pick up a basic understanding of HTML web development and a good understanding of JavaScript before getting started with SceneryStack.

+The internet is full of resources to help you on your journey and a quick search will turn up many.
+Consider resources like [freecodecamp.com](https://www.freecodecamp.org/), which has also begun providing [courses in Spanish](https://www.freecodecamp.org/news/javascript-course-in-spanish/).
+Take a look at the bottom of the page for other tips and resources!

+As soon as you can, start tinkering with SceneryStack and building projects to become familiar with the framework and begin your goal project!

+!!! question "Do I have to use TypeScript or can I use JavaScript only?"
+    Using TypeScript is recommended if possible.
+At this time, most of SceneryStack is written in [TypeScript](https://www.freecodecamp.org/news/learn-typescript-beginners-guide/#:~:text=cheat%20sheet%20PDF-,What%20is%20TypeScript%3F,-TypeScript%20is%20a) (TS), while some are still written in JavaScript (JS), with future updates to the libraries converting JS to TS.
+The API doesn’t enforce runtime type checks, making JavaScript usage more challenging.

+!!! tip "A few extra tips to get started"

+    1. A good place to start with JavaScript is [*Eloquent JavaScript*](https://eloquentjavascript.net/) -- if you are not familiar with the language it has many quirks.
+It would be worth your time to go through as much of this resource as possible, but certainly the first 11 chapters or so.
+       1. Other helpful resources are: [*Effective JavaScript* by Dave Herman](http://effectivejs.com/) (Chapters 1-3) and [Idiomatic JavaScript](https://github.com/rwaldron/idiomatic.js/).
+    2. SceneryStack libraries are heavily based on MVC (model view controller) patterns, so probably a good idea to familiarize yourself with this general idea.
+See [Software Design Patterns](../info_sync/software_design_patterns.md#model-view-controller-mvc) for more.
+    3. Familiarize yourself with version control, specifically [Git](https://www.freecodecamp.org/news/gitting-things-done-book/).
+    4. As mentioned above, we have also switched to using TypeScript (with over 70% of SceneryStack code now converted) - so you might want to look at the power of that language, which works with JavaScript but has a lot of advantages.
+Some developers ordered and read this book *Effective TypeScript* ([amazon link](https://www.amazon.com/Effective-TypeScript-Specific-Ways-Improve-dp-1492053740/dp/1492053740/)).